rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ---
-title: Azure development for Java downloads | Microsoft Docs
+title: Import Maven dependencies for Azure development | Microsoft Docs
-description: Learn how to download the Azure SDK for Java, with sample code provided for Maven projects.
+description: Import dependencies into your Java projects to download and use Azure libraries in your projects.
 services: ''
 documentationcenter: java
 author: routlaw